Decstasy/check_chrony/README.md

 # check_chrony
 Icinga2 / Nagios check for Chrony NTP &amp; PTP offset to reference.
-Performance data is also included and no sudo privileges are needed for execution.
+Performance data is also included and no sudo privileges are required for execution.

 ## Example
 ```bash